 Dr Victoria Bell

-With over 20 years of clinical and academic experience, Dr Bell holds a Doctorate in Clinical Psychology from Oxford University, complemented by advanced training in Cognitive Behavioural Therapy and Schema Therapy.
-She holds a PhD in Developmental Psychology.
-She is a HCPC-registered Clinical Psychologist and BABCP Cognitive Behavioural Therapist, with a distinguished record of teaching, research, and published work.
+Dr Bell holds a Doctorate in Clinical Psychology, complemented by advanced training in Cognitive Behavioural Therapies and Schema Therapy.
+She also holds a PhD in Developmental Psychology and has an established record in teaching, research, and published work.

 Some lives are not contained within a single space.
 They move across countries, time zones, and responsibilities - often at pace, with little opportunity to step back from day-to-day life.
-The clients Dr Bell works with are managing complexity and performance under scrutiny, making decisions with consequence, carrying forms of responsibility that are not easily shared, and navigating relationships that can feel more difficult than hoped.
+The clients Dr Bell works with are managing complexity and performance under scrutiny, often alongside a mind that remains active beyond immediate demands, making it difficult to fully switch off.
+Relationships, too, may come to feel more difficult than hoped, particularly where there is limited space to reflect on one’s own experience within them.

 Her practice is grounded in the highest ethical standards, with trust, discretion, and professional integrity at its core.
 For many clients, privacy is a necessity rather than a preference, and the work is structured accordingly, with close attention to confidentiality and boundaries.